AntoninB84/jampaFlutter/README.md

-# jampa_flutter

-Jampa remake in Flutter.

-## Planned Features
+## Inside

-- Todo list
-- Notes
-- Calendar
-- Connection
+- SQLite database with Drift.
+- GetIt for dependency injection.
+- State management with Bloc/Cubit.
-- ...
+- Routing with GoRouter.

 ## l10n